amhou/resume/RESUME.md

 *Bethany Community Church, February 2018 - Current*

 * Conduct weekly lay-caregiving visits with individuals for spiritual and emotional needs.
+* Act as Group Leader for a team of 5 volunteeers.
 * Participate in over 50 hours of training in order to become qualified for serving, convering topics such as confidentiality, boundaries, and methods for peer-to-peer support.
 * Participate in bimonthly continuing education.